ministryofjustice/laa-crime-application-store/README.md

 On the rare occasion you may need to bypass this, you can do so with `git commit --no-verify`

+### Setup environment variables

+Copy `.env.sample` to `.env` and amend as neccesary.
+See sections below for expected values.

 ### Setting up the database

 We are currently using [Alembic](https://alembic.sqlalchemy.org/en/latest/index.html) for our database migrations.

 Information on our usage can be found [here](alembic/README.md)

 ### Running the application